Futurae-Technologies/android-sdk/README.md

 });
 ```

 Typically this should happen either when the user removes the account manually from the app, or when a user has been logged out remotely by the server.
 In the former case, calling the `logout()` method is enough, as it notifies the server of the logout and deletes the account from the SDK too.
-In the latter case, the server will send a GCM notification to the app, and the default handler of the notification will delete the account from the SDK as well.
+In the latter case, the server will send a FCM notification to the app, and the default handler of the notification will delete the account from the SDK as well.
 In this case, the notification handler will also send a local broadcast to the app (see `INTENT_ACCOUNT_UNENROLL_MESSAGE` [above](#local-intents), so that the app can also perform any further action required (e.g. refresh the list of active accounts in an account view).

 The intent contains the User ID as an extra:
 ```java